KarlHeitmann/react-web3-provider/README.md

 # react-web3-provider
 Simple higher-order component (HOC) providing a web3 context to React app.

 Detects whether the user is using MetaMask or Ethereum wallet-enabled browser.
-If not, it will access the Ethereum network with through a given RPC (e.g. INFURA node).
+If not, it will access the Ethereum network through a given RPC (e.g. INFURA node).

 ## Installation